 Total potential saving: £8,500

 Perched high above the Thames, this beautiful Georgian manor house has been named a dream wedding venue by both Tatler and Vogue.
 From an intimate wedding of just 60 to impressive Asian banquets, you and your guests will have an unforgettable day at one of the best exclusive use venues in the country.
 And Hedsor House‘s bridal suite is a complete game-changer.

 Hedsor offer some fantastic wedding packages, but also a dry hire option.
 This includes exclusive use of the house and grounds (perfect for outdoor games in the summer), their 11 guest bedrooms and a luxury continental breakfast, if you hire your suppliers from their preferred partners.
-A Saturday or Bank Holiday during Hedsor’s high season of June-September and the increasingly popular December month costs £14,450 in 2020.
-However, go earlier in the week on Monday to Thursday and the dry hire fee is £7,750.
+A Saturday or Bank Holiday during Hedsor’s high season of June-September costs £14,450 in 2020.
+However, go earlier in the week on Monday to Thursday and the dry hire fee is £7,150.